Cost Guides, Home Inspection

 What a Home Inspector Looks For?

 A good home inspector will examine the property from top to bottom and objectively report its condition.
-But what exactly are they looking for?
+What does a comprehensive home inspection process include?

 Roof Condition